mnpsnuwan/mnpsnuwan/README.md

 - 🌱 I’m currently learning Data Science 📊📈🧬🧮.
 - 📫 Reach me through the email *mnpsnuwan@gmail.com*.

+Feel free to check out everything I do  if you find any error or have a suggestion do live an issue 🚩

 <h4 align="left">Connect with me;</h4>
 <p align="left">
    <a href="https://linkedin.com/in/nuwan-samarasinghe" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="nuwan-samarasinghe" height="30" width="40" /></a>